Start here for an overview of our room assignment process and for tips on filling out your first-year resident application.

-After U-M receives or waives your enrollment deposit, we will send you an email with a link to the University Housing application.
-Usually it will come within three weeks.
-If you’ve submitted your enrollment deposit and waited three weeks but have not received an email (and it’s after April 3rd), contact us through the HELP link.
+After U-M receives myour enrollment deposit, we will send you an email with a link to the University Housing application.
+If you’ve submitted your enrollment deposit and waited three weeks but have not received an email (and it’s after April 4rd), email us at email@example.com.
 Make sure you include your U-M ID number.

 JUNE THROUGH AUGUST

-In June we begin our rolling process of assigning rooms.
-Room assignment emails come out in waves through mid-August and are random.
-The day you receive your assignment has no bearing on where you will live.
+A message will be sent to your University email account when our contract is ready for review.
+The day you receive your contract has no bearing on where you will live.
 (In other words, there are a variety of room types and locations available all the way through our assignment process.)
 Please submit your contract within three days of receiving it.